decompals/decompedia/compilers/MWCC.md

 # MWCC
 MWCC is a commercial compiler by Metrowerks (now owned by Freescale) as part of the CodeWarrior line of compilers and tools available for a large number of platforms.
 It is a proprietary compiler platform, unlike [GCC](/compilers/GCC), which was licensed out to developers for use on their respective consoles.

-A [decompilation of the GC MWCC](https://git.wuffs.org/MWCC/) compiler is underway.
+A [decompilation of Mac MWCC](https://git.wuffs.org/MWCC/) compiler is underway.

 ## Identifying a Metrowerks compiled binary